xpack/vscode-xpack-extension-ts/README.md

 ### 0.2.2

-- migrate to webpack
-- add intellisense, via `c_cpp_properties.json`
+A new development release which adds the following:

+- since the project grew, as recommended, webpack was used to pack all code into a single compact file;
+- IntelliSense support was added via `c_cpp_properties.json` (making use of the `ms-vscode.cmake-tools` configuration provider); the new status bae entry is no longer needed and was disabled;
-- perform Liquid substitution to compute `buildFolderRelativePath` and to show actions tooltips
+- generic template support was added by performing Liquid substitution, mainly to compute `buildFolderRelativePath` but also to show actions tooltips.

 ### 0.1.5